remne/p1ib/README.md

 1. Connect to it without a password with your preferred device (phone or laptop for instance).

 2. When in AP-mode, IP 192.168.1.1 is set on the p1ib.
-Go to http://192.168.1.1/ or http://p1ib.local/ with chrome webbrowser (or chromium based webbrowser) to enter the configuration user interface.
+Go to http://192.168.1.1/ or http://p1ib.local/ with the Chrome webbrowser to enter the configuration user interface.

 3. Press the menu icon, and enter the 'Settings' menu.
 Here it is possible to scan for your Wi-Fi accesspoint (SSID), set a SSID password, and enable other features.